-All children entering Kindergarten and the second, sixth and ninth grades must present proof of having been examined by a licensed dentist before May 15 of the current school year.
-Failure to present proof allows the school to hold the child's report card until the student presents: (1) a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
+All students entering kindergarten, second, sixth, and ninth grades must present proof by May 15 of the current school year of having been examined by a licensed dentist within the last 18 months.
+Failure to present proof allows the school to hold the child's report card until the student presents: (1) proof of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.

 Exemptions